torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

 ======================

-BIOS and EFI are largely responsible for configuring static information about devices (or potential future devices) such that Linux can build the appropriate logical representations of these devices.
+BIOS and EFI are largely responsible for configuring static information about devices (or potential future devices) such that GNU/Linux can build the appropriate logical representations of these devices.

 At a high level, this is what occurs during this phase of configuration.